Bidding and tendering

 With private businesses, they can have preferred lists of contractors to save them keep having to check who is bidding for them.
 Getting on to a Preferred Supplier List, (PSL) requires you to have met stringent criteria to be eligible to bid.

 The “selection” scores have no part in this.
 Your scoring starts from zero for the “award”.
-Questions can be weighted so there can be a bias towards what the client considers most important.
+A weighting of questions can mean there can be a bias towards what the client considers most important.
 So, price may not have much weighting, if quality is more important to the client.
 The submission of the ITT concludes the bid.
 The bidder with the highest score will deemed at the preferred bidder.

 4. Concluding the deal